sumaiya08/twitter-data-analysis/README.md

        Positive, Negative, Neutral and irrelevant.

-3. Statistics of the sentiment analysis can help us determine the success or failure of a product launch.
+3. Statistics of the sentiment analysis can help us determine the success of a product launch.

 4. Create some visualisation for the keyword entered - In this case, 'Samsung Galaxy S9'